framessh/tutorials/basics-gallery-1/readme.md

   end_if;
 ```

-As noted on the comments, the `POST` request is handled by:
+As noted on the comments, the `POST` request is handled like so:

 1. Taking the buttonIndex (which button the user has clicked) and assigning it to a variable.
 2. Taking the state variable in the `POST` request payload.
 3. Taking the page variable and its value in the frame's state and assigning it to a variable.
 4. By using the `switch` command we can evaluate which page we want to display.

-The `switch` command is the same as the `hop` - it allows the application to jump to a portion in the application's code, skipping lines before it.
+The `switch` command is the same as the `hop` command - it allows the application to jump to a portion in the application's code, skipping lines before it.
 The `switch` command however evaluates a condition first before executing a hop.
-As noted above, the switch command takes in a value and another value to compare it against, and if these 2 values are equivalents the application jumps to the indicated portion of the code in the 3 argument i.e. `#showPage2`,`#showWelcomePage`, and or `#showPage3`.
+As noted above, the switch command takes in a value and another value to compare it against, and if these 2 values are equivalents the application jumps to the indicated portion of the code in the 3rd argument i.e. `#showPage2`,`#showWelcomePage`, and or `#showPage3`.

 Finally, all the page responses to each POST request are organized like so: